It is an antibiotic prescribed to treat malaria, chlamydial conjunctivitis, toxoplasmosis, and urinary tract infections.

 - Low platelet count ( thrombocytopenia ).

-What is the right dose?
+What is the correct dose?

 The dose of this medication will be different for each patient.
 Follow your doctor’s orders or the instructions on the label.